Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Results on reaction prediction

 \section{Results on reaction prediction}

-To investigate the performance of our framework and models, we perform initial ensembling experiments on USPTO-50K -- a commonly used small benchmark dataset -- and then scale up to the largest available public dataset and better curated in-house datasets.
+To investigate the performance of our framework and models, we start with small-scale experiments on USPTO-50K, and then scale to the largest available public dataset and better curated in-house datasets.

 \paragraph{USPTO}